mvelazc0/BadZure/README.md

 And Azure AD tenant populated with BadZure enables red and blue teams to:

 * Experiment with Azure AD attack vectors
-* Generate telemetry to build, test and enhance detection controls.
+* Generate telemetry to build, test and enhance detection controls
 * Azure AD Capture The Flag scenarios.

 ## Quick Start Guide